vpidev/ui-styleguide/README.md

 - Treat all component updates as a program change. i.e. do not "update" a package just to get the latest version

 *Why?*: Program changes are only done to add functionality or fix an issue.
-Arbitrary changes without a concious reason will at best do nothing, and at worse result in an outage
+Arbitrary changes without a conscious reason will at best do nothing, and at worse result in an outage

 ###### [Style [U002](#style-u002)]

 - All components not part of the application must be described by a metadata file, e.g. package.json

-*Why?*: allows use of tools e.g. NPM to retreive new verisions if needed
+*Why?*: allows use of tools e.g. NPM to retrieve new versions if needed

 *Why?*: important to ensure all developers are using the same version of the component, or at the least are able to easily determine what version should be used